Common Questions from Clients

-Q: I'm contesting that my 4 month prison term for DUI and probation must run concurrently under 13-116 double punishment law.
-Therefore my probation starting at sentencing and not after my 4 months in prison.
+Q: I'm contesting that my 4-month prison term for DUI and probation must run concurrently under the 13-116 double punishment law.
+Therefore my probation starts at sentencing and not after my 4 months in prison.

 A: You should be discussing this with your attorney that handled your case and if not you need to hire an attorney to handle an appeal or a RULE 32 if you accepted a plea agreement